Skip to content

 What’s the typical down payment for a commercial property?

-What documents are needed for approval?
+What documents will I need for approval?

-Can I refinance an existing commercial loan?
+Can I refinance an existing commercial mortgage?

 Final Thoughts